sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="92-100"></code>

-> - Missing semicolon pitfall related to long sentences:
+> - Missing semicolon pitfall related to paragraph with multiple lines:

-Let’s declare a long variable.
+Let’s declare a paragraph including multiple lines.

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="15-19"></code>

-This would definitely give out an error because JS compiler treats the above as follows:
+There is a small bug in the statement.
+When the first sentence ends with a line break, JS compiler puts a semicolon after it and treats it as a separate _statement_.
+See the demonstration below how javascript compiler puts a semicolon at the line break.

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="21-24" data-gist-highlight-line="21"></code>

-> - **How to evade this error using backslash ( \ )**
+> - **When to use backslash ( \ )**

-Backslash operator helps us to evade the error by telling the console to ignore the new line.
+Backslash is a very powerful tool and its very simple to understand.
+We can simply talk about the above example and dodge the error using a backslash.

+Backslash tells the JS compiler to ignore the linebreak, a single quote and a double quote if in case we want these to be intentionally ignored.

+Lets first fix the above example using a backslash :

+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="101-108" data-gist-highlight-line="21"></code>

 Defining words with single quotes (Another pitfall for beginners ) :

 Lets define a string:
 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="26-27"></code>

-The above example gives an error because the execution stops after the second single quote at ‘how’
+The above example gives an error because the execution stops after the second single quote at ‘how’.
+We can fix this bug by simply prefixing the single quote by a backslash as shown below.

-> - **To avoid this error we can simply use the backslash.**

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="26,29-30"></code>